davidbhr/CompactionAnalyzer/README.md

 path_seg = None                  # load in a saved.segmetnion.npy
 ```

-Then we can start the analyis using the single function
+Then we can start the analyis using the single function (follow the full 'CompactionAnalysis.py' script)

 ```python
 # Start the structure analysis with the above specified parameters